Savory Crab Stuffed Mushrooms

 How do you store stuffed mushrooms?

-After cooking, if there are any left, allow them to cool completely then put them in an airtight container with enough room to spread them apart.
+If any are left after cooking, allow them to cool completely, then put them in an airtight container with enough room to spread them apart.
 Keep in the fridge for up to a week.

 Can you freeze these stuffed mushrooms?